mcgfeller/py-schemas/UseCases.md

 * Schema defined as a dictionary
 * Schema defined as a Schema object

-## Use Case: Attach a Schema to an object
+## Use Case: Attach a Schema to an object class

 ### Common solutions
 * Schema is nested in the class (as class attribute, class method returing it, inner class)